DualBrain/QB64/community.md

 - [QB64FR](https://discord.com/channels/953279107699994624/953279107699994627)
 - [~~QB64 Team~~](https://discord.gg/S5CdJXQKAd)

-The following Discord server isn't specific to QB64, but does have a room/channel dedicated to QB64:
+The following Discord server isn't specific to QB64, but does have a room/channel dedicated to QB64 (it also adheres to a similar [Code of Conduct](conduct.md)):

 - [QB64 (GotBASIC.com)](https://discord.gg/NP3wbjAWk5)